pid73/min-gx-cost/README.md

          ^
 ```

-For every temporal unit, all weights on the edges may vary arbitrarily.
-By the time node `D` is reached, the weight in the example has changed 7 times.
+For every step, all weights may vary.
+By the time node `D` is reached, the weight of the example edge has changed 7 times.

-Weights may vary from a minimum of `1` to a fixed maximum value which is defined by the input data itself (see below for details), effectively severing the edge (e.G. a weight of 1000 would mean you'll never get there if you have at most 80 temporal units at your disposal).
+Weights may vary from a minimum of `1` to a fixed maximum value which is defined by the input data itself (see below for details), effectively severing the edge (e.G. a weight of 1000 would mean you'll never get there if you have at most 80 steps at your disposal).
 This way also non-complete graphs are solved.

-It is possible to stay on a node as many temporal units as desired.
+It is possible to stay on a node as many steps as desired.
 This approach means that instead of traversing immediately an edge, it is possible to wait for the weight to drop.

 This is an example of a smarter solution that waits 2 rounds until the weight drops: